-telc stands for "The European Language Certificates," and telc - language tests is the name under which telc GmbH, the non-profit subsidiary of the German Adult Education Association (Deutscher Volkshochschul-Verband, DVV), develops, constructs and distributes approximately 60 examinations and certificates in, at present, ten European languages.
+telc stands for "The European Language Certificates," and telc - language tests is the name under which telc GmbH, the non-profit subsidiary of the German Adult Education Association (Deutscher Volkshochschul-Verband, DVV), develops, constructs and distributes approximately 60 examinations currently in ten European languages.

-The all-encompassing guideline for the telc programme of examinations and our yardstick for qualityorientated testing is the Common European Framework of Reference for Languages (CEFR).
-All telc examinations are consistently aligned to this external reference system. telc - language tests is a member of the Association of Language Testers in Europe (ALTE) and as such is committed to upholding its quality standards.
+The all-encompassing guideline for the telc programme of examinations and our yardstick for quality-orientated testing is the Common European Framework of Reference for Languages (CEFR).
+All telc examinations are consistently aligned to this external reference system.

+telc - language tests is a member of the Association of Language Testers in Europe (ALTE) and as such is committed to upholding its quality profile.
 All telc examinations are measured against ALTE's internationally recognised standards.
 This begins with the careful construction of each test version.
-Recognised statistical methods are used on tests-in-construction (pre-testing) and tests-in-action in order to find out the suitability and level of difficulty for each individual task to differentiate between the candidates with the required amount of selectivity. telc continues with a comprehensive analysis of all involved in the actual examination and culminates in the strict administration of the test itself.
+Tried and tested statistical methods are used on tests-in-construction (pre-testing) and tests-in-action in order to find out the suitability and level of difficulty for each individual task and to differentiate between the candidates with the required amount of selectivity. telc's quality control continues with informing all involved in the actual examination and culminates in the strict administration of the test itself.
 The objective validity of the rating scale and the evaluation criteria are further essential benchmarks, as is the reliable communication of the results to candidates and examination centres.

-This commitment to excellence demonstrates that telc - language tests works towards the highest standards in all areas of language learning, teaching and assessment.
+This commitment to excellence demonstrates that telc - language tests strives towards the highest possible standards in all areas of language learning, teaching and assessment.
 It promotes the quality of modern communicative foreign language education and supports the Council of Europe's goals of multilingualism and integration, mutual understanding and mobility within Europe.